citrix/citrix-daas-rest-go/citrixquickdeploy/docs/UpdateRemotePcCatalogScopesModel.md

 HasEnrollmentScopes returns a boolean if a field has been set.

+### SetEnrollmentScopesNil

+`func (o *UpdateRemotePcCatalogScopesModel) SetEnrollmentScopesNil(b bool)`

+ SetEnrollmentScopesNil sets the value for EnrollmentScopes to be an explicit nil

+### UnsetEnrollmentScopes
+`func (o *UpdateRemotePcCatalogScopesModel) UnsetEnrollmentScopes()`

+UnsetEnrollmentScopes ensures that no value is present for EnrollmentScopes, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)